About the Exams

 Each CPAN and CAPA certification examination consists of 185 questions with 140 scored multiple-choice questions plus 45 unscored pretest questions.
 Candidates may take up to three hours to complete the examinations.

 Each examination question has been verified for accuracy, currency and reliability and referenced to a source published within the past five years.
+The exam as a whole is also reviewed for bias and sensitivity to ensure fairness.
 Examination questions are written by practicing perianesthesia nurses who are also CPAN or CAPA certified.

-When you finish the exam, or after the three hour time limit has lapsed, you will receive your final, official Score Report that indicates whether or not you passed.
-In addition to a Score Report, passing candidates will receive a Wall Certificate and Wallet ID Card from ABPANC.
-The Wall Certificate and Wallet ID Card will be sent to the primary mailing address provided in the application, so make sure that you update your address if it has changed.
-Under no circumstances will scores or pass/fail information be released over the phone, via email or Internet, or by fax.
+When you finish the exam, or after the three-hour time limit has lapsed, you will receive your final, official Score Report that indicates whether or not you passed.
 To view your Score Report online, log back into the account you used to apply for the exam and select the option to view your Score Report.
-You will need the email address and password you selected when you submitted your application in order to view the report.

-The score report provides information on whether the candidate passed or failed the examination.
 In order to pass the examination, candidates must obtain a total scale score of 450 or higher.
-See the following section on “Scoring” for more information.
 For individuals who pass an examination, the score report will simply indicate the words, “you have passed.”
 No numerical scale score values will be reported.